scozv/blog/_posts/2013-12-21-how-to-make-code-of-algojs-run-in-nodejs-as-in-browser.md

 0. run `$ grunt --stack` to debug grunt task script
 0. run `$ npm test` to test `package.json` configuration

+A little attention we should pay on is we may face an error on ubuntu says:

+`/usr/bin/env: node: No such file or directory`

+See [here] [8] to fix it.

 ## drone.io
 [![Build Status](https://drone.io/github.com/scotv/algo-js/status.png)](https://drone.io/github.com/scotv/algo-js/latest)